 His delayed verdict was scheduled for 19 December 2012.
 When the court convened, however, no verdict was given and the judges read out a lengthy and ultimately inane explanation of the Constitution Court’s ruling that the Article 112 is not contrary to the constitution.
 It clearly is in breach of several provisions of the constitution, but not in the eyes of the royalist courts.
 The verdict is re-scheduled for 23 January 2013.

 Somyos’ case was sent to the United Nations Special Rapporteur on Freedom of Expression and Opinion.
 That submission is available as a PDF.
-The UN’s Working Group on Arbitrary Detention was asked to provide an opinion on the detention without bail.
-The Working Group considered his case and has issued an Opinion.
-In short, the UN’s Working Group has determined that (full Opinion is available here as a PDF):

 His 12th appeal for bail was rejected on 8 January 2013.
 Somyos submitted an 18-page closing address to the Criminal Court.
 He has reportedly argued that “he should not be found guilty because the Print Act 2007 said writers, not editors, should be held as the prime offenders in lese majeste cases….
 Since the authors of the two offending articles, written under the pseudonym Jit Polachan, were not included in the lese majeste lawsuit, the articles did not violate the law…”.